Sustainability: Environmental & Economic Bottom Line

 Assistant Professor of Forest Ecology and Ecosystem Modeling, West Virginia University

 Colonel Harry F. and Frankie M. Lovell Endowed Professor of Civil Engineering, University of Illinois at Urbana-Champaign

 Assistant Professor of Forest, Rangeland & Fire Sciences, University of Idaho

 Associate Professor of Natural Resources and Environmental Sciences, University of Illinois at Urbana-Champaign

 An alphabetical listing of all postdocs, research technicians, and graduate students doing CABBI research in the Sustainability Theme.

-Kara Allan, Biology Postdoc (Brzostek), West Virginia University
+Kara Allen, Biology Postdoc (Brzostek), West Virginia University

 Danielle Berardi, Ecology Ph.D.
 Candidate (Hudiburg), University of Idaho

 Nic Boersma, Agronomy Research Scientist (Heaton), Iowa State University

 Taylor Bozman, Plant Biology Field/Lab Technician (Yang), University of Illinois at Urbana-C.